dataquine/dirty_data_codeclan_project_lesley_duff/task4/documentation_and_analysis/cleaning_columns_required.md

 * New columns `candy_name`, `candy_rating`

+For the next three questions, count despair as -1, joy as +1, and meh as 0.

 ### Q6
 6. What was the most popular candy bar by this rating system for each gender in